charleskorb/azure-powershell/src/DesktopVirtualization/docs/Remove-AzWvdAppAttachPackage.md

   - `[ImageCertificateName <String>]`: Certificate name found in the appxmanifest.xml.
   - `[ImageDisplayName <String>]`: User friendly Name to be displayed in the portal.
   - `[ImageIsActive <Boolean?>]`: Make this version of the package the active one across the hostpool.
+  - `[ImageIsPackageTimestamped <Boolean?>]`: Is package timestamped so it can ignore the certificate expiry date
   - `[ImageIsRegularRegistration <Boolean?>]`: Specifies how to register Package in feed.
   - `[ImageLastUpdated <DateTime?>]`: Date Package was last updated, found in the appxmanifest.xml.
   - `[ImagePackageAlias <String>]`: Alias of MSIX Package.